-1. Attitude toward Administrating North China.
+1. Attitude toward Administrating Jorth Chine.

 The measures which we took for Menchuria made the foreign powers think that we were aggressive in North China.
-So we must abstain from all the actions as give other powers misunderstanding of our intention.
+So we must abstrain from all the actions as give other powers misunderstanding of our intention.
 We should do our best for the culture of the people in North China.

 For the economic development of North China we welcome the investment of private capitals.
-To the demand by the Government of East Hopeh and by that of Nanking we should always respond with sympathetic attitude.
-For the special trade and for free flight in Last Hopeh we continue our already decided plan to settle the matter quickly.
+Fo the demand by the Government of East Hopeh and by that of Nanking we should always respond with sympathetic attitude.
+For the special trade and for free flight in East Hopeh we continue our already decided plan to settle the matter quickly.

-In guiding the government of Hopeh and Chahar, we must take a fair attitude, evade all the militaristic policies in finance, economy and military affairs and win the popular mind.
+2. In guiding the government of Hopeh and Chahar, we must take a fair attitude, evade all the militaristic policies in finance, economy and military affairs and win the popular mind.

-3. In guiding the government of East Hopeh, we aid the progress in its inner government and its industries.
+3. In guiding the government of East Hopeh, we sid the progress in its inner government and its industries.
 We must establish there the paradise free from the exploitation by Chinese militarists.

-Considering that East Hopeh cannot govern itself we must not take any measures as to hinder the guidance of East
+Considering that Last Hopeh cannot govern itself, we must not take any measures as to hinder the guidance of East Hopeh.

-Hopeh.

-4. Guiding the governments of Shantung, Shanhsi and Sulyuan.
+4. Suidine the sovernments of Shantung, Shanhsi and Suiyuan.

-We sim the concert of these governments with Japan by our cultural and economic pelicy for these governments.
-As it may stimulate the anti-Japanese feeling among the Chinese if we earry out our anti-comintern and pro-Japanese and pro-

-Manchukuo propaganda, we must pay strict attention.
+We sim the concert of these governments with Japan by our cultural and economic policy for these governments.
+As it may stimulate the anti-Japanese feeling among the Chinese if we carry out our anti-comintern and pro-Japanese and pro-Manchukuo propaganda, we must pay strict attention.

-5. Object of developing Economy.
+Object of developing Loonomy.

-We welcome the investment of private capitals, and by the extension of our rights and interests in North China e establish the close friendship between Japan and China.
+We welcome the investment of private capitals, and by the extension of our rights and interests in North China a establish the close friendship between Japan and China.
 By thus establishing the friendship not only in time of peace but in time of war we may procure the materials for munition industries.

-As for the interests end rights of the third parties, we must estimate them, and in case of need we concern with them or we make the ost of their capitals.
+As for the interests and rights of the third parties, we must estimate them, and in case of need we concern with them or we make the ost of their capitals.

-VIII.
-PLANS FOR GUIDING NORTH CHIMA.
+V111.
+PLANS FOR GUIDING MORTH CHIMA.
 April 16, 1937.
 (Four Ministers Conference).
 Exh.
 219, F. 2748.